Dartmouth's Lee Coffin talks about the college admissions process.

 And what if you're a high school athlete hoping to be recruited for college sports, in the time of COVID-19?
 A college coach offers a game plan for that.

-Lee Coffin, vice provost for enrollment and director of admissions and financial aid, gathers a wide assortment of colleagues for this show, and they cover a lot of ground.
+Lee Coffin, vice provost for enrollment and dean of admissions and financial aid, gathers a wide assortment of colleagues for this show, and they cover a lot of ground.
 Coffin also invites listeners to submit their own questions for a future episode, called "Ask Me Anything."

 "The Search" is now available on SoundCloud and the Department of Admissions website, and will also be available on Spotify, Apple Music, Stitcher, TuneIn Radio, Pandora, RadioPublic, iHeart Radio, and Google Podcast.